radrich/richarmstrong.net/_posts/2024-02-23-drippy-green-mural.md

 {% include img.html img="img/drippy-green-mural/feature.jpg" caption="This green was epic to work with" %}

-I have friends who likes this colour green.
+I have friends who like this colour green.
 The same friends have a kid who loves my doodles.
 So guess who got a TapTapKaboom birthday gift?

 I managed to find the exact right paint colour.
 I did some rough planning and sketching on my iPad, got some feedback, and then did a day of mural painting—with a little help from the kid.

 It was fun to paint in such a tight space, and in a pre-planned way.

 {% include img.html img="img/drippy-green-mural/overview.jpg" %}